-The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study for the five year period ending December 31, 2014.
+The actuarial assumptions used in the December 31, 2019 valuation were based on the results of an actuarial experience study for the period of January 1, 2010 through December 31, 2014.

 Future ad hoc cost of living adjustments ("COLA") amounts are not considered to be substantively automatic and are therefore not included in the measurement.